Updated December 17, 2020

 - We will run shuttles more often with fewer people in each run.

-- We will very likely require masks while in vans and will sanitize vehicles daily.
+- We will require masks while in vans and will sanitize vehicles daily.

 - In fact, on many of our tours you can actually drive yourself rather than ever getting in a van.
 Just ask us.